zigellsn/StagyBee/INSTALL_DOCKER.md

 ```
 Change into the extracted directory.

+If running on Raspberry Pi, replace the Dockerfile for "extractor" in docker-compose.yml with 'Dockerfile.rpi'.

 ## Running in development
 Copy the file .env.docker.example to .env and adjust to your needs.
 ``` bash